emberjs/rfcs/text/0000-asset-loader-service.md

 ### Provide A Way To Attempt Recovery

 When an asset fails we want a way to allow users to retry the load in case the failure was intermittent.
-However, we also want to guarantee that we aren't duplicate loading assets.
+However, we also want to guarantee that we aren't duplicating asset loads.

 To enable both of these, the `LoadError` classes specify a `retryLoad` method that is highly similar to the `loadAsset` and `loadBundle` methods.

 `retryLoad` will defer to either `loadAsset` or `loadBundle` depending on the specific type of load being retried.
 However, since those results are cached, the method will first evict the previous results from cache.
-The new load Promise will then be set as the cached value for the return of both `loadAsset`/`loadBundle` and `retryLoad`, this will guarantee we only ever have a single request for a given asset at one time.
+The new load Promise will then be set as the cached value for the return of both `loadAsset`/`loadBundle` and `retryLoad`, this will guarantee we only ever have a single request for a given asset at a given time.

 # How We Teach This

-Asset loading should be considered an advanced topic and initially should be introduced alongside Engines.
+Asset loading should be considered an advanced topic and should initially be introduced alongside Engines.
 That documentation can likely live in the `ember-engines` addon until the time at which all behavior has been upstreamed into Ember core.

 In the future, if additional use cases are uncovered then the documentation should be a standalone section, though it should likely continue to be considered an advanced use case that does not affect new users.

 # Drawbacks

-This introduces another concept for advanced Ember users to understand and process.
-It also locks us into a new standard for loading assets which will need to be maintained.
+- Introduces another concept for advanced Ember users to understand and process.
+- Locks us into a new standard for loading assets which will need to be maintained.

 # Alternatives